Travelling by train in Australia

 Yours truly at lunch on the Indian Pacific train as it crosses the Nullarbor Plain Cook, on the Nullarbor Plain

 Lunch on the Nullarbor Plain.
-The Indian Pacific labours across the famous Nullarbor Plain on the world's longest dead straight section of railway, 478 km or 297 miles.
-If you've ever wondered what The Middle of Nowhere looks like, this is it.
-It's very dry in this vastness - better have another beer.
+The Indian Pacific labours across the Nullarbor Plain on the world's longest dead straight section of railway, 478 km or 297 miles.
+If you've wondered what The Middle of Nowhere looks like, this is it.
+It's very dry - better have another beer.

 Get Sick at Cook!
-Eastbound & westbound Indian Pacifics pass each other at Cook, a tiny community on the Nullarbor Plain where you can get out & stretch your legs.
+The Indian Pacific stops at Cook, a tiny community on the Nullarbor Plain where you can get out & stretch your legs.
 The humour is also pretty dry out here: Unfortunately, not enough people got sick so the hospital closed.

 The Nullarbor Plain, seen from the Indian Pacific train